openshift/installer/tests/jenkins-jobs/README.md

 * No input parameters are required.

+## Tectonic Installer MultiBranch Job

+This file (`tectonic_installer_multibranch_job.groovy`) creates a Jenkins job called `tectonic-installer` this is the job which the tests will run.

+Parameters:

+* No input parameters are required.

 ## Tectonic Installer Upstream Terraform Trigger

 This file creates a Jenkins job called `upstream-terraform-trigger` under `triggers` folder to run the tests against the `Tectonic Installer` in the `master` branch using the `upstream Terraform`